 Situated just south of Belsay village, Belsay Woodland Burial Ground is surrounded by natural farm land with views across the Estate’s beautiful Parks to the Hall and Castle beyond.

-There is a very simple building on site, called The Gin Gan, that can be used for ceremonies or a gathering before or after a burial.
-The nearby Blacksmith’s Coffee Shop can also provide refreshments and is a handy meeting point for visitors to the Belsay Woodland Burial Ground.
+There is a very simple building at the burial site called The Gin Gan, that provides a nice shelter or just somewhere to sit and enjoy the view.
+If you wish to have an indoor ceremony or reception afterwards, our newly opened Blacksmith’s Barn has all the facilities you need.
 We are also able to offer the services of our resident pony, Sam, and our specially adapted coffin cart to transport the deceased to the burial plot.
 All arrangements can be made by contacting our office.